Kazik Radwanski: 2010s

 During its theatrical run in Canada, the film was met with critical acclaim; it was ultimately nominated for Best Canadian Film at the Toronto Film Critics Association Awards 2016, though it did not win.
 The National Post named it "a must-see this week when it opens theatrically in Vancouver and Toronto", The Toronto Star praised its "unique combination of empathy and scorn", NOW Magazine said "Radwanski packs a lot of angst into his slim running time", Exclaim! stated it was "one of the very best Canadian films of the year", and The Globe and Mail called it "raw and engrossing".

 When the film had a theatrical run in New York in 2016, it was met with mixed reviews: The New York Times wrote that "whatever investigation it’s attempting, the movie is leaden in its pacing — the first 15 minutes feel like an hour — and its constricted shooting style, practically all hand-held almost close-ups, is transparent in its contrivance of realism".
 Meanwhile, The Village Voice proclaimed that it was, "Striking, clear-eyed, and very, very funny, it's been justly celebrated as one of the best Canadian films in years".

 Radwanski's most recent short film, Scaffold, premiered at the 70th Locarno Film Festival, had its North American premiere in the Wavelengths section of the 2017 Toronto International Film Festival, and its US premiere at the 55th New York Film Festival.
 The film was nominated for an award at the London Film Festival.

 2020s

 His next feature film, Anne at 13,000 Ft., premiered at the 2019 Toronto International Film Festival, and received an honourable mention from the Platform Prize jury.
 It was nominated for four Canadian Screen Awards in 2020, including Best Motion Picture.
 In December 2019, the film was named to TIFF's annual year-end Canada's Top Ten list.

 The film screened at the 70th Berlin International Film Festival in 2020.
 In 2021, the film won the Toronto Film Critics Association's $100,000 Rogers Best Canadian Film Award.
 It was also nominated for four Canadian Screen Awards, including Best Motion Picture, and five Vancouver Film Critics Circle Awards.

+His fourth feature film, Matt and Mara, was filmed in the summer of 2022, and is slated to premiere at the 74th Berlin International Film Festival.